vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (only three ), HV I. 577-629 (twenty-one vratas ), KK 622 624, KN 189-192, TT 34-35, SM 42-43, PC 100-103, VR 220-236.

-When the sixth is mixed up with 5th or 7th the general rule is that in the case of vratas and fasts sixth mixed with the 7th is to be chosen except in the case of Skandasasthi where sixth mixed with 5th is to be preferred (KN 190, NA 48, SM 42, PC 100-101 ); the sixth tithi is dear to Kārtikeya (or Skanda ) who was born on it and became the commander-in-chief of the gods on it; Bhav.
+When the sixth is mixed up with 5th or 7th the general rule is that in the case of vratas and fasts sixth mixed with the 7th is to be chosen except in the case of Skandaṣaṣṭhi where sixth mixed with 5th is to be preferred (KN 190, NA 48, SM 42, PC 100-101 ); the sixth tithi is dear to Kārtikeya (or Skanda ) who was born on it and became the commander-in-chief of the gods on it; Bhav.
 I. 39.
 1-13, HK 622 ( quoting Brah.), KKN 382-383.

 One or two special matters may be noted.
-Skanda is the lord of 6th tithi and is to be worshipped on every 6th tithi with fragrant flowers, lamps, garments, crows as toys, bell, chowries and mirror; Kārtikeya is specially to be always worshipped by kings with campaka flowers and no other god ( KR 276 ); 6th of Mārg. śu. is called Mahāṣasthi (HK 623-624).
+Skanda is the lord of 6th tithi and is to be worshipped on every 6th tithi with fragrant flowers, lamps, garments, crows as toys, bell, chowries and mirror; Kārtikeya is specially to be always worshipped by kings with campaka flowers and no other god ( KR 276 ); 6th of Mārg. śu. is called Mahāṣaṣṭhi (HK 623-624).
 Vide Nār.
 I. 45.
 1-51 for Şasthivrata in the

 twelve months of the year.
 Samvatsararrata--begin on 5th of Cai. śu. in the year called